Banane9/SharpQuadTrees/README.md

 Then just create a `SharpQuadTrees.QuadTreeLeaf` with your controller and content and type for the average.

 When you call any `Split` method on it, it will return a `SharpQuadTrees.QuadTreeBranch`, if it was split.

+For a more detailed example, check the [Quads](https://github.com/Banane9/Quads) project.

 ------------------------------------------------------------------------------------------------------------------